Fake Google Reviews Scam (How Hearing Clinics Can Fight Back)

 Then the email arrives.
 “We noticed your reputation problem.
 We can make those reviews disappear—for a price.”

 Welcome to the review mafia.
-It’s the digital equivalent of a protection racket, and salons are prime targets.
+It’s the digital equivalent of a protection racket, and hearing clinics are prime targets.

 Here’s what’s actually happening and how to protect yourself without paying a dime.